NiviJah/nivijah_framework5/README.markdown

 * Documentation: http://foundation.zurb.com/docs
 * GitHub:        https://github.com/zurb/foundation

-###Derivatives of nivijah###
-There are contributors, developers who loves nivijah and created other versions.
-If you are one of them, send me a link.
-* [Leonard Bogdonoff](https://github.com/lkbgift/nivijah/): ZURB introduced a [standalone](http://foundation.zurb.com/docs/sass.html) solution of Foundation 4 Sass (under Using Sass Standalone heading).
-Leonard has a beautiful solution.

 What are the Features?
 ======================
-nivijah Framework inherits all the cool features from Foundation, and packs with several other interesting features to optimize the experience for WordPress and HTML5.
+NiviJah Framework inherits all the cool features from Foundation, and packs with several other interesting features to optimize the experience for WordPress and HTML5.
 Including customized output for WordPress menus and caption.
 You can view the features list by scrolling down.

-nivijah utilizes Foundation's grid to implement layouts.
+NiviJah utilizes Foundation's grid to implement layouts.
 It is quite easy to start building your own layouts (like this page).
 You can read Foundation's [documentation](http://foundation.zurb.com/docs/) for how to implement these cool features.

 ###Basic Features###
 * Sass compatible.